kemalyst/kemalyst/README.md

 ### Sentry

-Automatically recompile and run your app:
+Kgen has the ability to watch for changes to your source files and recompiling them:
 ```
 kgen watch
 ```

-### Run with Docker Compose
+### Run with Docker

-To run the demo app, we are including a `Dockerfile` and `docker-compose.yml`.
+Another option is to run using Docker.
+A `Dockerfile` and `docker-compose.yml` is provided.
 If you have docker setup, you should be able to run:
 ```
 docker-compose build
 docker-compose up -d
 docker-compose logs -f
 ```
-This will download an ubuntu/cedar image compatible with heroku and has all the dependencies including a postgres database.

 Now you should be able to hit the site:
 ```